irods/irods_client_globus_connector/README.md

 Configuring the GridFTP server and run
 ===============

-1. As the user who runs the GridFTP server, create the file *~/.irods/irods_environment.json* (or *~/.irods/.irodsEnv* for iRODS < 4.1.x) and populate it with the information related to a rodsadmin" user; for instance:
+1. As the user who runs the GridFTP server, create the file *~/.irods/irods_environment.json* (or *~/.irods/.irodsEnv* for iRODS < 4.1.x) and populate it with the information related to a "rodsadmin" user; for instance:
 	```
 	{
 	   "irods_host" : "irods4",